ManeeshWije/Tasker/README.md

-# Public Todo List Application build with the MERN Stack
+Todo List Application built with the MERN Stack